-We have audited the accompanying consolidated financial statements of Alianza Minerals Ltd., which comprise the consolidated statements of financial position as at September 30, 2017 and 2016 and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Alianza Minerals Ltd. ('the Company'), which comprise the statements of financial position as at September 30, 2018 and 2017 and the statements of comprehensive loss, changes in shareholders' equity and cash flows for the years ended, and a summary of significant accounting policies and other explanatory information (collectively referred to as the 'financial statements').